stan-alam/music/LUCY/README.md

-## linear mapping of light spectra from celestial object to musical notes based on Lucy Tuning.
+## linear mapping of light spectra from celestial object to melodic patterns based on Lucy Tuning.
-## using Lucy tuning, "music of the spheres." geometric intervals between astronomical objects, instead use electromagnetic radiation.
+## Similar to Pythagoras/Kepler music of the spheres."
+In lieu of using geometric intervals between astronomical objects, I will be using
+## the wavelengths within the electromagnetic radiation.

 ## Objective:

-transform stuff from
-The observable universe to music.
+**1. transform stuff from The observable universe to music.** --colloquially speaking

+**2. Learn a little Python on the way**

+**3. This will serve as my independent study project in DataScience**

+**4. Learn music theory (and a little math)**

+**5. Most of all having fun**

+### I will be using Python to process datasets into patterns/melodies from various astronomical organizations
+### I may also use the Java JFugue API not all inclusive to Python

 extracted from LucyTunings.com